arvinkumarthoom/automation-exercise-1/README.md

 2. Please make sure the elements below are present and clickable:

-In Home page, Under Transform Your Risk Decision Making Heading
+In Home page, Under Choose Your Industry heading

 -	Financial Services
 -	Insurance
 -	Life and Pensions
 -	Corporations and Non-Profits

-In Choose your Industry Tab, Under Industries Select Financial Services
+In Choose your Industry Tab, Select an Industry, then Select Financial Services

 -	Financial Crime Compliance
+-	Customer Data Management
+-	Collections & Recovery
+-	Risk Orchestration
 -	Fraud and Identity Management
--	Customer Data Management
 -	Credit Risk Assessment
--	Collections & Recovery
--	Tracing and Investigations
+-	Investigations and Due Diligence

 # Report